 Over the past year, we have deepened the Company's determined commitment toward working with partners in elucidating consumer insights via big data algorithms and applying behavioural analytics to the fintech sector in sparking new innovations and commercial applications.
-The following capture the most recent accomplishments and milestones:
+Over the course of 2023, Sapientus has made great strides on several fronts: market implementation, analytical advancement, and network engagement.
+These developments proceed in parallel with continued efforts to enrich our portfolio line-up towards fulfilling our commercialization potential and value creation objectives: